 Mindy has practiced accounting at private and public companies in the insurance and food industries, carrying out financial analysis, summarizing results, analyzing trends, and advising managing partners.
 A Bachelor in Communication Design from Emily Carr with a Diploma in Accounting, Mindy manages the books in Vancouver and New York.

 Tim brings a mapmaker’s rigor and a placemaker’s passion to Resonance’s proprietary research, contributing to tourism planning, urban development, and placemaking projects.
 A Master of Science in Urban Planning and Sustainable Development at University of Bordeaux, Tim also has a BSc in Civil & Environmental Engineering from the University of Cardiff.

 Vicki held key roles in agency marketing and account direction for 15 years, controlling budgets on large-scale resort real estate projects, and writing sales and marketing strategies.
 Also trained as a teacher, Vicki brings patience and precision to work overseeing billing and books for Resonance in New York and Vancouver.

-Libby supports the company president and oversees financial reporting and invoicing as well as payroll and HR management.
+Libby supports the company president and oversees payroll and HR management as well as office management.
 A multi-disciplinary administrator and problem-solver with more than 15 years of experience, Libby has improved and streamlined processes in various workplaces by establishing consistency, simplifying procedures and employing her unfailingly sunny disposition.